alexpovel/latex-cookbook/fonts/README.md

 ## Licenses

-As of 2020-06-25, there are four font subdirectories, each containing the fonts and their
+As of 2020-06-25, there are these font subdirectories, each containing the fonts and their
 licenses:

-- [sans](sans/): The custom license requires written permission by the author to be distributed (which it probably technically is by virtue of being included in and publicly downloadable from this repo).
+1. [sans](sans/): The custom license requires written permission by the author to be distributed (which it probably technically is by virtue of being included in and publicly downloadable from this repo).
 That permission is attached to the directory.
-- [roman](roman/): These are licensed so that a complete, unmodified distribution is okay.
+2. [roman](roman/): These are licensed so that a complete, unmodified distribution is okay.
-- [mono](mono/): Same as for roman.
+3. [mono](mono/): Same as for roman.
-- [other](other/): Sane as for roman.

 For more info, refer to the exact licenses.